FelixB5500/FelixB5500/README.md

 - 👋 Hi, I’m @FelixB5500
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in JavaScript && TypeScript
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Discord.js
-- 📫 Contact me on Discord: Felix B#5500
+- 📫 Contact me on Discord: felixb

 <!---
 FelixB5500/FelixB5500 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.